Apr 16, 2012 Uncategorized

 Research Interests: Culture, Religion, Social Movements, Deviance, Gender

 Lori L. Fazzino, M.A.

 Welcome.
 I am a Ph.D. student in the Department of Sociology at the University of Nevada, Las Vegas.
 I earned my Bachelors in sociology from Pacific Lutheran University (2010) and my Masters in sociology at UNLV (2012).
-My dissertation research examines the lived experiences of everyday irreligion, focusing primarily on the way irreligious members of the Las Vegas Atheist community biographical construct their moral selves and collectively construct and reconstruct their moral order.
-My masters research examined Evangelical deconversion narratives of former Evangelical Christians and is forthcoming in the Journal of Contemporary Religion.
-Aside from my academic research, I am a member of the Secular Student Alliance Speaker’s Bureau, act as a consultant on a variety of secular issues, from policy reform to social justice campaigns, and am a graduate student instructor at UNLV.
+My research interests include religious deconversion, the lived experience of irreligion, deviant heroism, Evangelical Christian culture industries, and embodiment.
+My academic research has afforded me great opportunities to do public sociology through invited talks as a member of the Secular Student Alliance Speaker’s Bureau, as well as through my position as a consultant for the national Secular Student Alliance.
+My expertise in religion/irreligion, culture, and social movements allows me to consult on a variety of secular issues, such as secular group dynamics, policy reform, and social justice campaigns.

 Dissertation Committee: Michael Ian Borer, Ph.D. – Committee Chair, David R. Dickens, Ph.D., Robert Futrell, Ph.D., Ian Dove, Ph.D., – Graduate College Representative, Ryan Cragun, Ph.D. – Outside Member